bartbutenaers/node-red-contrib-msg-profiler/README.md

 4. ***Selected nodes*** mode: select manually which nodes should become initiator nodes.
 This is the part that has been copied from the Catch node.
 As soon as this mode is selected, a list of all available nodes will be displayed.

-## Visualization of profiling results in charts
+## Visualization of the profiling data

+### Timing distribution in pie and bar charts

-To simplify the analysis of the profiling results, the output data can easily be transformed to chart data:
+To analyze quickly which node in a (long) chain of nodes is causing the performance issues, the *msg._msgtracing* content can easily be transformed to chart data:

 ![Chart flow](https://user-images.githubusercontent.com/14224149/144685238-a6116185-b1df-44ac-81ec-64a8bcad69d9.png)
 ```